jdisset/biocomp/README.md

 - Parameterized tests for combinatorial coverage
 - Direct assertions, no verbose messages
 - Fixture reuse across test files via imports
+- Avoid special cases like the plague: if a fix requires manual intervention for specific test data, it's probably the wrong fix.

 - Example:

 ```python